SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ### Port Security and Spoofing

-OpenStack networks have the flag `port_security_enabled`, that is set to true by default and can only be changed by it's owner.
+OpenStack ports have the flag `port_security_enabled`, that is set to true by default and can only be changed by the owner of the corresponding network.
+The default value of that flag is controlled by a `port_security_enabled` flag on the network.
-In Neutron, besides enabling security groups for ports in this network, it also enables a number of built-in spoofing protections.
+Besides enabling security groups for a port, it also enables a number of built-in spoofing protections.

 Whether this flag is set is primarily of concern for shared provider networks, as users only have limited control over the gateway ports of virtual routers.
 A lack of spoofing protection in a shared network, however, does enable a number of attacks that a malicious user or compromised server could perform against other servers in the network, such as DHCP-spoofing or ARP-Poisoning.